Computer model locks in Lions vs. Commanders picks, score prediction, SGP for NFL Week 10

 What was originally meant to be a showcase of two elite quarterbacks is down to one, as Jared Goff and the Detroit Lions visit a Washington Commanders team missing quarterback Jayden Daniels.
 The former LSU star badly injured his elbow in last week's loss to the Seattle Seahawks, meaning it will instead be backup Marcus Mariota under center for Washington.

 Kickoff from Northwest Stadium is set for 4:25 p.m.
 ET.
-The Lions are 8.5-point favorites, per the latest Lions vs. Commanders SportsLine consensus odds.
+The Lions are eight-point favorites, per the latest Lions vs. Commanders SportsLine consensus odds.
 The over/under for total points scored is 49.5.
-The Lions are -481 money line favorites (risk $481 to win $100), and the Commanders are +363 underdogs (wager $100 to win $363).
-Before you make any Lions vs. Commanders picks, make sure to check out what the SportsLine Projection Model has to say.
+The Lions are -448 money line favorites (risk $448 to win $100), and the Commanders are +343 underdogs (wager $100 to win $343).
+Before you make any Commanders vs. Lions picks, make sure to check out what the SportsLine Projection Model has to say.

 Click here to bet Lions vs. Commanders at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: